LeonDoungala22/Data-Science-training/README.md

 This section includes specific assignments and exercises related to the topics covered in this repository, serving as a valuable resource for my academic progress.

-## My CV and Cover Letter

-For a more detailed overview of my qualifications and aspirations, you can access my Curriculum Vitae (CV) and Cover Letter through the following link: [My CV and Cover Letter](https://github.com/LeonDoungala22/my-cv-and-cover-letter).

 ## License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.